Lyft introduces default 5-star ratings for drivers and automatic tips

-Lyft will soon start rolling out a handful of notable driver-focused updates, as the U.S. ride-hailing battle heats up.
+Lyft will soon start rolling out a handful of notable driver-focused updates as the U.S. ride-hailing battle heats up.

 “Default” is one of the key words from the company’s announcements today.
-First up, Lyft is adding a preset tipping option, meaning riders can automatically choose a percentage to donate to drivers once their ride is complete without having to do anything.
+First up, Lyft is adding a preset tipping option, meaning riders can choose a percentage to automatically tip drivers once their ride is complete.

-So if a rider doesn’t proactively rate a trip and add a tip, and default tipping is activated, the tip will be applied.
+Once default tipping is activated, the tip will be applied even if you don’t proactively rate a trip and add a tip.

 Lyft revealed back in April that riders have tipped half a million dollars to drivers over the years, and the company said it expects this figure to hit $1 billion early next year.

-In addition to default tipping, Lyft said it plans to introduced in-ride tipping in the coming months, so a rider can choose to tip before a ride is over, saving them having to remember to do so as they’re rushing from the car.
+In addition to default tipping, Lyft said it plans to introduced in-ride tipping in the coming months, so you can choose to tip before a ride is over, instead of having to remember to do so as you’re rushing from the car.

 “We’ve seen that Lyft riders open the app during 53 percent of trips, and we’re making it easier for them to tip when they do,” the company said in a blog post.